khaledhosny/ots/docs/HowToTest.md

 This tool is basically for OTS developers.

 ### Usage:
-    $ ./idempotent ttf_or_otf_file
+    $ ./ots-idempotent ttf_or_otf_file

 ### Example:
-    $ ./idempotent sample.otf
+    $ ./ots-idempotent sample.otf
-    $ ./idempotent malformed.ttf
+    $ ./ots-idempotent malformed.ttf
     WARNING at ots/src/ots.cc:158: bad range shift
     ERROR at ots/src/ots.cc:199 (bool<unnamed>::do_ots_process(ots::Font*, ots::OTSStream*, const uint8_t*, size_t))
     Failed to sanitize file!

-## `validator-checker` — font validation checker
+## `ots-validator-checker` — font validation checker

 ### Description:
-`validator-checker` is a program which is intended to validate malformed fonts.
+`ots-validator-checker` is a program which is intended to validate malformed fonts.
 If the program detects that the font is invalid, it prints “OK” and returns with 0 (success).
 If it coulndn’t detect any errors, the program then opens the transcoded font and renders some characters using FreeType: